muratk3n/thirdwave/en/2020/11/bedazzled-by-tech.md

 while aggreeing pretty much on everything else.
 Don't have healtcare?
 Well “dynamic price discovery, Moore’s law, synergy between hardware and software blah blah”.
 There.
-You have your answer [the questioner looking blankly, not understanding a word, and still without healthcare].
+You have your answer [the questioner looks on blankly, not understanding a word, and still without healthcare].

 <a name='oilwater'/>